Sun Tzu and the Rules of Victorious Warriors

 This famous book, which is very popular in business circles today, was written about 500 BC.
 Scientists or translators studying "the Art of War" are in general looking from the perspective of history, military science, philosophy, or linguistics.
 The background of the authors of this study is quite different: mathematics, computer science, and logic.
 We think that this new perspective provides new insights, particularly about the logic used by Sun Tzu.

 The use of mind maps adds a visual dimension to the text and can therefore provide a substantially new insight as shown by the results: finding logical structures in Sun Tzu's work that we have not seen before in such a systematic way.

 Why is the visual dimension important?
-Consider the well know saying that "a picture is worth a thousand words".
+Consider the well known saying that "a picture is worth a thousand words".
 Think also of the problem of solving a Sudoku puzzle.
 Try to imagine solving a Sudoku in your head, without the visual representation of a square divided into 81 little squares in front of you!

 "The Art of War" contains 13 chapters, where the first 6 chapters are considered more theoretical and the last 7 chapters are more practical.
 In our work, we look primarily at the first 6 chapters.

 "The Art of War" was translated into English by Lionel Giles in 1910.
 Although there are many, and better, translations made later, this is still the most used translation because it has no copyright.
 You can find the text here: http://www.gutenberg.org/ebooks/132, or the text without commentary can be found here: http://www.gutenberg.org/ebooks/17405.